-(B) Scope - While FMLA covers all eligible employees at Central Washington University, this policy applies only to eligible classified employees.
+(B) Scope - FMLA covers all eligible employees at Central Washington University.
 Represented staff and faculty need to refer to their current collective bargaining agreement.
-Exempt staff need to refer to the Exempt Employees' Code.
+Employees may be eligible for additional leave provided by state and/or local law.

 Time away from work under FMLA is time away from work granted to an eligible employee for certifiable medical reasons.
 Family and medical leave provides protection of an employee's current or equivalent position while away from work for up to twelve weeks within a 12-month period.
 The time away from work may include appropriate use of sick leave, annual leave, compensatory time, personal holiday, and leave without pay.
 Leave under FMLA is a federal mandate and must be granted when the employee is eligible.
 Leave may be subject to medical certification.

 (A) An eligible employee shall be entitled to a total of 12 workweeks of leave within a 12-month period for one or more of the following circumstances or up to 26 weeks for Service Member Family Leave:

 1. The birth of a son or daughter of the employee and in order to care for such son or daughter.

 2. Placement of a son or daughter with the employee for adoption or foster care.

 3. To care for the spouse, son, daughter, domestic partner, or parent of the employee, if such spouse, son, daughter, domestic partner, or parent has a serious health condition.